ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 smrar.
 If this rceipt Is properly tried, it will •
 never he abandoned.
 There is none that i
-surpass it if so good
+surpass it if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_fitzgerald_ver01:data:sn83016348:00415624530:1871111101:0275/pct:38.697254,67.127985,11.654387,8.916105/!600,600/0/default.jpg"/>
 </td>